Ahiwe09/My_first_group_project/README.md

 # printf project

-In this project, we'll build the _printf() function from the ground up.
-This will try to mimick the printf() function from the C standard library using variadic function, function pointers, dynamic memories, macros structures etc.
+In this project, we'll construct the _printf() function from scratch aiming to mimick the printf() function from the C standard library using variadic function, function pointers, dynamic memories, macros structures etc.